 In the movie after Wade becomes Halliday’s heir, he makes a change in Oasis: people can’t play on Tuesday and Thursdays.
 This doesn’t happen in the books, and it makes sense this doesn’t happen since, as previously, said a lot of people go to school thanks to Oasis.
 But also, the world has not changed after Wade wins the contest, meaning, he might be billionaire now, but the rest of the world keeps being the same, they live in a decadent real world and they still want to use Oasis to evade from it, the same Wade did until he had a girlfriend and was not rich, it would be a bit selfish to remove their online world from the rest wouldn’t it?

 As you see, major changes, a lot of inventive adaptation.
 You might have noticed also that while the novel was full of references to the 80s.
 The movie, instead, had a much modern approach (showing video game characters such as Tracer from Overwatch).

+As you can see, there are many differences between book and movie in Ready Player One, did you expect all of these?
 So, time to read the book before the sequel gets released isn’t it?
 Keep reading!